gwu-cs2541-sp23/gwu-cs2541-sp23.github.io/syllabus.md

 ### Illness and Absence Policy
 The instructors understand that students may need to be absent from class either due to illness or other personal situations.
 For personal situations such as being in a difficult time zone, internet connectivity issues, etc., students can watch lectures asynchronously and are still expected to participate via other means such as the course message board.

-If students anticipate missing several classes such as due to illness, they should alert the instructor as soon as possible.
+If students anticipate missing one or more classes such as due to illness, they should alert the instructor as soon as possible.
 In this case deadlines may be extended for students and participation requirements will be relaxed.

 ---